 The beginning of a nightmare.
 Out of the frying pan.

-Out upon the fell-tops she could not remain angry for long, and her mood calmed more, the farther she went, but those continuing arguments had taken their toll upon her.
+Out upon the fell-tops she couldn't remain angry for long, and her mood calmed more, the farther she went, but those continuing arguments had taken their toll upon her.
 She was resigned to the situation never improving for her.
 Her life as she had known it when her mother had been alive, was over.
 How could something have changed in such a drastic way and without warning?
-She had never known her father to be so controlling, or obstructive to her simple requests.
+She'd never known her father to be so controlling, or obstructive to her simple requests.
 Anything, would be better than what she knew, where she was.

 With the day threatening to become as almost every day did, even before it began, she dressed for the outdoors after first looking at the weather, and then going to consult the barometer; giving it a gentle tap to settle it.
 The needle dropped, but the sky outside was clear and the sun was shining.
 Satisfied that nothing too severe was about to happen with the weather, she set out on one of her long walks, intending to get as far away from Shereton Park as she could get.

 “I know I shouldn’t, Charlotte, but he will never change, and nor will I. I do not intend to be cooped up in here all day with him.
 It is bad enough that he dragged me out of London with him, but then to be trapped in this place with so few escapes….
 What can I do but walk, garden, read, or occupy myself in seeing to my own comfort?”

 “So, he still has no plans to return to London.”
 It had not been a question.